Father Francis Gallagher

 GALLAGHER IS RETURNED TO FULL-TIME, UNRESTRICTED MINISTRY AT IMMACULATE CONCEPTION IN JENKINTOWN DESPITE ADMITTING TO MOLESTING TEEN BOYS

 In May 1991, Cardinal Bevilacqua returned Gallagher to full-time ministry at Immaculate Conception in Jenkintown.
 Four days after the transfer became effective, Bevilacqua wrote in his own hand that he was concerned” about the Immaculate Conception assignment after reading that Gallagher admitted to molesting the two brothers.
 However, he was not concerned enough to do anything, and Gallagher remained at IC for nine years, unrestricted.
 He had total access to the students at the grammar school, the altar boys, etc. There is also no indication that the Archdiocese of Philadelphia made any attempt to contact the boys’ parents.

 The only consideration given to removing Gallagher from IC came in 1993 – when it was suggested that he be moved to a parish with MORE families than IC.
-In 1996, he was asked to interview for another parish and, during his interview, he – Gallagher himself – “reminded” them of his arrest and thought that an assignment in Delaware County “would not be prudent” for reasons that were not made clear in the grand jury report.
+In 1996, he was asked to interview for another parish and, during his interview, he – Gallagher himself – “reminded” them of his arrest and thought that an assignment in Delaware County “would not be prudent” for reasons that were not made clear in the Philadelphia 2005 Grand Jury Report.

 MSGR.
 WILLIAM LYNN INCLUDES GALLAGHER ON HIS SECRET 1994 MEMO